Welcome to today's edition of the Rush 24-7 podcast.

 Traders were initially worried that banks would get hit if weaker countries like Greece, Portugal, or Spain defaulted on their debt.

-Chiang said the uncertainty about whether the U.S. economy will continue to rebound is keeping many traders from making long-term bets on stocks.
+Chang said the uncertainty about whether the U.S. economy will continue to rebound is keeping many traders from making long-term bets on stocks.

-But the fact that the Chinese promised to stay involved in their European debt investments has reassured everybody.
+But the fact that the Chinese promised to stay involved in their European debt, investments has reassured everybody.

-But this this is scary.
+But this is scary.

-The ChICOM's owners, what if they decide to sell it on a whim?
+What if they decide to sell it on a whim?

 Then what happens?

-So the stock market up today, based on what the ChICOMs say.
+So the stock market up today, based on what the ChiComs say.

 To the phones we go.